Departments and specialties

 Research

-Mayo Clinic researchers develop new implantable device procedures for people who might benefit from these devices.
-Studies and clinical trials at Mayo Clinic are ongoing in the Heart Rhythm Disease Program in the Cardiovascular Research Center.
+Mayo Clinic researchers study pacemakers and implantable device procedures for people who might benefit from such devices.
+Read more about studies and clinical trials at Mayo Clinic in the Heart Rhythm Disease Program in the Cardiovascular Research Center.

 Publications